-- Source of funds: Base delivery rates supplemented by use of unspent Energy Efficiency Portfolio Standard ("EEPS") and ETIP funds - Cost allocation: For electric, all electric customers excluding New York Power Authority ("NYPA") supplied customers, and for gas, all gas customers - Cost recovery: Excepting the portion provided by unspent funds, as a regulatory asset with a 10-year amortization period under the Regulatory Asset Framework discussed in the CES testimony expenditures represent the portion of the expenditures requiring cost recovery, net of the use of the unspent funds the Company is proposing use to fund the remaining portion of the total expenditures shown in Table 4 below.
+- Source of funds: Base delivery rates supplemented by use of unspent Energy Efficiency Portfolio Standard ("EEPS") and ETIP funds - Cost allocation: For electric, all electric customers excluding New York Power Authority ("NYPA") supplied customers, and for gas, all gas customers57 - Cost recovery: Excepting the portion provided by unspent funds, as a regulatory asset with a 10-year amortization period under the Regulatory Asset Framework discussed in the CES testimony

-Table 3 below shows the estimated EE expenditures which the Company proposes to recover under the regulatory asset framework discussed in the CES testimony and further below.
-The
+Table $\underline{3}$ below shows the estimated EE expenditures which the Company proposes to recover under the regulatory asset framework discussed in the CES testimony and further below.
+The expenditures represent the portion of the expenditures requiring cost recovery, net of the use of the unspent funds the Company is proposing use to fund the remaining portion of the total expenditures shown in Table 4 below.